MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 The last component you must download is a language-specific client driver to translate your code \(Python, Java, C\#, Ruby, JavaScript\) into commands the Microsoft Edge Driver runs in Microsoft Edge \(Chromium\).

 [Download the WebDriver language binding of your choice][SeleniumDownloads].
-The Microsoft Edge team recommends [Selenium 4.00-alpha07][NugetPackagesSeleniumWebdriver400alpha07] or later, because it supports Microsoft Edge \(Chromium\).
+The Microsoft Edge team recommends [Selenium 4.0.0-beta2][NugetPackagesSeleniumWebdriver400beta02] or later, because it supports Microsoft Edge \(Chromium\).
 However, you can control Microsoft Edge \(Chromium\) in all older versions of Selenium, including the current stable Selenium 3 release.

 > [!IMPORTANT]
 > If you previously automated or tested Microsoft Edge \(Chromium\) using `ChromeDriver` and `ChromeOptions` classes, your WebDriver code does not run on Microsoft Edge Version 80 or later.
 To solve the problem, update your tests to use the `EdgeOptions` class and download [Microsoft Edge Driver][MicrosoftDeveloperMicrosoftEdgeToolsWebdriver].

+### Using Selenium 4

+`Microsoft.Edge.SeleniumTools` is for Selenium 3 only.
+If you try to use Selenium 4 with `Microsoft.Edge.SeleniumTools` and create a new `EdgeDriver` instance, you get the following error:

+`Error-  System.MissingMethodException: 'Method not found: 'OpenQA.Selenium.Remote.DesiredCapabilities OpenQA.Selenium.DriverOptions.GenerateDesiredCapabilities(Boolean)'`

+You don't need to use `Microsoft.Edge.SeleniumTools` with Selenium 4, because Selenium 4 already supports Chromium Edge.
+If you're using Selenium 4 and get this error, remove `Microsoft.Edge.SeleniumTools` from your project, and make sure you're using the official `EdgeOptions` and `EdgeDriver` classes from the `OpenQA.Selenium.Edge` namespace.

 ### Using Selenium 3